-“I’m sorry,” I sighed.
+“Sorry,” I sighed.
 “Just pretend I didn’t say that.
 Memories, you know.”

 They all nodded slowly, their eyes betraying a lack of understanding.

-We finished our lunch in relative silence before driving back to the house where we said our goodbyes, and then my friends climbed into the moving van and left me alone.
+We finished our lunch in relative silence before driving back to the house.
+We said our goodbyes, then my friends climbed into the moving van and left me alone.
 Alone I turned to face my parents’ house, and alone I crossed the familiar threshold, shutting the front door quietly behind me and locking it.
 I gazed about me, studying the piles of boxes yet to be unpacked.
 One of them was half open, throwing a flimsy cardboard flap into the air to reveal its crowded contents.
-I stared sickly at it in the knowledge that we had not opened any boxes that morning.
+I stared sickly at it in the knowledge that we hadn’t opened any boxes that morning.
 They were all taped shut—I had taped them all shut, right?
 I thought about going over and closing up that rebellious box, but then, whether by a draft or something else, the loose panel quivered.
 It was a slight movement that I may have imagined, but all the same I turned my back on it and climbed upstairs.

 The second floor hallway gaped at me, its windowless expanse clouded with murky shadows, punctuated by pale shafts of light from the bedrooms—at least, the ones whose doors were open.
 At the far end, on the right, there was nothing to dispel the darkness.
 As I approached the heart of the gloom, the corridor marked my progress.
 A door hinge creaked to my left, a sighing draft hissed past my ear, the floor squeaked beneath my feet.
-I was being watched, prodded; I felt unwelcome, a stranger in my parents’ house.
+I was being watched, prodded.
+I felt unwelcome, a stranger in my parents’ house.